harshitamahori/StudentDemoApp/README.md

 # VITAS Mobile Application

 VITAS Mobile Application is a versatile healthcare app designed to streamline hospice and palliative care workflows.
 It offers tools for clinical support, referral management, educational resources, and secure access.
-Features adapt based on user location and login type.

 ## 📚 Table of Contents